SulfurNitride/Fallout4-Main-Menu-Video-Player/README.md

 `Data` directory, then copy the matching runtime folder there as well.

 The plugin enables Fallout's native main-menu Bink layer and disables the vanilla main-menu music in memory before the menu initializes.
-It does not rewrite the user's Fallout INIs.
-The included MO2 INI tweak is a fallback for mod-manager configurations that apply it.

-The included `MainMenuLoop.bk2` is a silent, black, 3840x2160, 60 fps, five-second carrier.
-Fallout loops this carrier transparently while the selected ordinary video continues.
+The included `MainMenuLoop.bk2` is a silent, black, 3840x2160, 60 fps, five-second video.
+Fallout loops this video transparently while the selected ordinary video continues.
 The plugin replaces its decoded pixels with the selected video, leaving the menu controls above it.